Stabilizer information inequalities from phase space distributions: Introduction and Results

 Strong subadditivity, however, famously remains valid for quantum entropies \cite{liebruskai73}.
-It is a major open problem in quantum information theory to decide whether there are any entropy inequalities beyond the above (see \cite{lindenwinter05, cadneylindenwinter12} for some partial progress, including a class of so-called \emph{constrained inequalities}).
+It is a major open problem in quantum information theory to decide whether there are any entropy inequalities beyond the ones given above (see Refs.~\onlinecite{lindenwinter05,cadneylindenwinter12} for some partial progress, including a class of so-called \emph{constrained inequalities}).

-Both strong subadditivity and weak monotonicity are tight for product states (resp.~for independent random variables).
+Strong subadditivity is tight for product states (resp.~for independent random variables).
 An entropy inequality $\sum_I \nu_I S(\rho_I) \geq 0$ has that property if and only if $\sum_{I\ni i} \nu_I = 0$ for all $i$.
-Such inequalities are called \emph{balanced} \cite{chan03} and they will play an important role below.
-An example of an inequality that is not balanced is given by monotonicity.
+Such an inequality is called \emph{balanced} (also \emph{correlative} \cite{han75} or \emph{homogeneous} \cite{linden_quantum_2013}), and it has been shown that the classical entropy cone is determined by the set of balanced information inequalities together with monotonicity (which is not balanced) \cite{chan03}.
+Balanced entropy inequalities will play an important role below.